Growing up playing soccer, I could never understand why my coaches would force us to spend so much of our valuable practice time doing passing drills.

 Passing the ball allows teams to move around defending players in a way that dribbling does not.
 It’s a faster, more efficient way to move the ball and often more difficult to defend than dribbling.

-For someone who does not quite understand the game, a simple pass might look less than spectacular.
+A simple pass might look less than spectacular for someone who does not quite understand the game.
 Not every spell of possession leads to a goal or even a scoring opportunity.

 Sometimes a player will pass the ball backward, away from the goal they’re trying to score on, in a seemingly counterproductive fashion.